By Larry Nathanson

 The practice continued to do well and in 1926 a third partner, Mary Almy, was added.
 Ms. Almy attended Radcliffe, and after a period teaching in secondary schools, the MIT architectural program.
 Despite the handicap of childhood poliomyelitis, she mastered draftsmanship, mathematics and business administration skills which were of great help to the firm.

 LLH was elected the first female Fellow of the AIA in 1931.
 Other of her roles included Vice President of the Cambridge Historical Society circa.
-1935; President of the Cambridge Plant and Garden Club 1952.
+1935; President of the Cambridge Plant Club (1938–47).
 She was also a prominent member of the Cambridge Shakespeare Club and participated in Unitarian Church groups.

 With the onset of the depression in 1929, construction suffered severely.
 By 1937, it was clear that the firm was not fiscally viable.
 Accordingly, at age 73 in 1937, LLH and her partners decided to dissolve the partnership.
 LLH continued to be available for “consultation” and both Manning and Almy continued solo practices for some years thereafter.
 The “Firm” had survived for 44 years and completed about 426 projects.
 It had proved to the American public, the American architectural establishment, and most of all to American women with career aspirations, that women could succeed.
 But final success in the fight for equality in career opportunities for women was still a long way off.
 As late as 1958 there were about 300 licensed women architects in the entire U.S., only 75 of whom were in the active practice of architecture!

 When LLH finally died in 1964, 12 days short of her 100th birthday, she left behind a significant legacy.
 That legacy will, in my mind, insure that she is remembered as a significant figure in Cambridge, and indeed American, history.

 Significance of LLH’s Achievements